-- Please bring your and your family members' U.S. Military Identification Cards and, if applicable, a copy of any Medical Memorandum of Agreement between your country and the U.S. The military member will take the records to the Military Readiness office, location: Building 7, 2nd Floor, Room 2600.
-PH: (301) 295-0644 or (301) 319-8488.
-Family member records should be taken to the Outpatient Records Section of the Patient Administration Office which is located in Building: 3, 1st Floor, Room 1051.
-PH: (301) 295-5150. - The office is open Monday Friday from 0700 - 1700. - For medical emergencies, proceed with the patient to the emergency room, have the patient treated and then register with Walter Reed National Military Medical Center.

-- To schedule a primary care appointment, contact the Integrated Referral Management and Appointment Call Center at (301) 295-6289.
-This -phone schedule service is available 24 hours a day, 7 days a week. - 4.
+- Please bring your and your family members' U.S. Military Identification Cards and, if applicable, a copy of any Reciprocal Health Care Agreement or other applicable eligibility agreement between your country and the U.S. The military member will take the records to the Military Readiness office, location: Building 7, 2nd Floor, Room 2600.
+PH: (301) 295-5483 or (301) 319-8488.
+Family member records should be taken to the Medical Correspondence Office in building 19 (America Building) 1st floor, phone (301)-295-5150. - The office is open Monday Friday from 0700 -1630. - For medical emergencies, proceed with the patient to the emergency room, have the patient treated and then register with Walter Reed National Military Medical Center. - To schedule a primary care appointment, contact the Integrated Referral Management and Appointment Call Center at (301) 295-6289.
+This phone schedule service is available 24 hours a day, 7 days a week. - 4.
 Installation Access.
 Access to most U.S. military installations in the Washington, DC, area is granted to those individuals who present a valid Uniformed Services ID Card, U.S. State Department-issued ID Card, or a valid passport (photocopies are not acceptable).
 The driver must have a valid U.S. State Department-issued, or valid state-issued (i.e., Virginia) driver's license.
 Diplomatic vehicle license plates do not by themselves allow access to military installations.